 A Training Course in Viscosity, Viscometer Techniques & Test Methods

 “Good Viscosity Testing” is a highly popular practical training course on taking measurements with a rotational viscometer, like a Brookfield viscometer.
 The training course is useful for anyone involved in research, development and quality control who need to obtain good quality, repeatable measurements for their products.

 The course includes useful content for everyone.
 Newcomers will learn about the fundamentals of how a measurement is obtained, and frequent users of viscometers can learn about useful tips, tricks and guidelines for characterising viscosity, and other related physical properties with a rotational viscometer.
 Learn about equipment and accessory selection, how to take a repeatable measurement reliably, and improve confidence in your data.

-The course is delivered on on-site and suitable for groups of all sizes.
+The course is delivered online and is suitable for groups of all sizes.
 Upon completion of the training course participants are provided with a certificate of competency and three months of ongoing remote Q&A support.

 Enquire about our viscosity training course and availability.

 The Viscosity Basics – What is viscosity?

 - Shear rate, shear stress and shear strain

 - Shear thinning, shear thickening, yield stress and thixotropy

 - Learning the effects of temperature on viscosity measurements